Foster Fyans: Investigation at Portland Bay

 In 1839, Fyans was ordered to Portland Bay to investigate official reports of deliberate massacring of Aboriginal men and women by raiding parties led by Edward Henty, as well as the "interference with native women" by the employees of the Henty Brothers, who were the pioneer squatters in that region.
 Fyans decided to travel overland to Portland Bay and trail-blaze a road from Geelong to that settlement.
 Surveyor H.W.H.
 Smythe and several mounted troopers accompanied him.
 They travelled through stony and swampy country which was occupied by a large number of Aboriginal people who caught fish and eels through the use of a system of weirs.
 At times, they dispersed these people with their horses and swords.

 Arriving at Portland Bay, Fyans found that "no doubt numerous bad and improper acts have been committed" and recommended the establishment of a police station in the region.
 No report into the specific accusations of rape and murder against the Hentys and their employees appears to exist, and Edward Henty was later appointed magistrate in the district.
-Fyans toured the fine pastoral land north of Portland and returned to Geelong via the "magnificient country" around Mount Rouse.
+Fyans toured the fine pastoral land north of Portland and returned to Geelong via the "magnificent country" around Mount Rouse.
 Along the way, they dispersed a group of Aboriginal people near Mount Elephant by firing their guns in the air.